 This 1.5-hour online course, also accredited by CAPCE, helps first responders use safe, positive approaches to assist individuals in crises related to mental illness or substance use disorders.

 Shield of Resilience

-This 1-hour online course provides law enforcement officers with a foundational skill set to better understand and address the behavioral health stressors that are unique to law enforcement.
-It helps law enforcement officers learn to recognize signs and symptoms of stress, depression, posttraumatic stress disorder (PTSD), and suicidal thoughts and actions.
+This 1-hour online course provides law enforcement officers with a foundational skill set to better understand and address stressors that are unique to law enforcement.

 Service to Self

-These tip sheets may help first responders prepare for a disaster response and recover after one has ended.
-Several of the tip sheets are available in languages other than English.
+These print materials may help responders prepare for a disaster response and recover after one has ended.
+Several of the items are available in languages other than English.